-Haywards Heath The Ascension
+Ascension Church, Haywards Heath

 Freely you have received, freely give.
 Matt 10:8

-Parish E-Safety Policy
+E-Safety Policy

-This policy should be read alongside the Parish of Haywards Heath The Ascension’s policies on Safeguarding, Whistleblowing, Anti-Bullying, and Reporting Concerns about a Child.
+This policy should be read alongside the Ascension Church’s policies on Safeguarding, Whistleblowing, and Anti-Bullying.

-This policy applies to all staff, including clergy, PCC members, paid staff, volunteers including children's and youth workers, those involving in leading or coordinating music and worship, and anyone else involved in working or volunteering on behalf of Haywards Heath The Ascension.
+This policy applies to all staff, including clergy, PCC members, paid staff, volunteers including children's and youth workers, those involving in leading or coordinating music and worship, and anyone else involved in working or volunteering on behalf of the Ascension Church.

 Purpose of Policy